cri-o/cri-o/docs/crio.conf.5.md

     1) `/etc/containers/mounts.conf` (i.e., default_mounts_file): This is the override file, where users can either add in their own default mounts, or override the default mounts shipped with the package.

     2) `/usr/share/containers/mounts.conf`: This is the default file read for mounts.
 If you want CRI-O to read from a different, specific mounts file, you can change the default_mounts_file.
 Note, if this is done, CRI-O will only add mounts it finds in this file.

+**bind_mount_prefix**="prefix"
+  A prefix to use for the source of the bind mounts.
+This option would be useful if you were running CRI-O in a container and had the / on the host mounted as /host on your container.
+Then if you ran CRI-O with the --bind-mount-prefix=/host option, CRI-O would add /host to any bind mounts it is handed over CRI.
+If Kubernetes asked to have /var/lib/foobar bind mounted into the container, then CRI-O would bind mount /host/var/lib/foobar.
+Since CRI-O itself is running in a container with / or the host mounted on /host, the container would end up with /var/lib/foobar from the host mounted in the container rather then /var/lib/foobar from the CRI-O container.

 **pids_limit**=1024
   Maximum number of processes allowed in a container.